Many people distrust God because he blesses reborn believers unequally.

 Realigning Our Perspective

-Instead of wondering why God blesses others more than us—which is akin to covetousness—we should be thankful for the blessings we currently enjoy and focus on using them to accomplish our unique missions.
+Instead of wondering why God has blessed others more than us—which is akin to covetousness—we should be thankful for the abundance we currently enjoy and focus on using it to accomplish our mission.

-We should assume the blessings God has supplied are sufficient for us to spread the Gospel within our present sphere of influence and nurture the faith of the people we currently encounter.
-We should ask God to make us aware of those he has prepared for our outreach.
+We should assume our blessings are sufficient to spread the Gospel within our present sphere of influence and nurture the faith of the people we currently encounter.
+We should ask God to nudge us when we are with those he has prepared for our outreach.

 We should also intercede for those that God blesses more than us.
-We should pray they realize that God is the source of their blessings, and that as a result, they draw close to him and use their blessings for his intended purpose.
+We should pray they realize God is the source of their abundance and that, as a result, they draw close to him and use their blessings for his intended purpose.